Trillium-Technologies/benchlab-starter-kit/README.md

    cd conformance_pack && zip -r ../kit.zip .
    ```

-Then, get your portal link, which was emailed to you on Sept 25, and upload `conformance_pack/` exactly as it is.
+Then, get your portal link, which was emailed to you on Sept 25, and upload `kit.zip` exactly as it is.

 ## Submission